The Pleasure of His Company: Original play

 Film rights to the play were bought in February 1958 for $350,000 even before the play had been produced.
 It was bought by the production company of George Seaton and William Perlberg.

-The play debuted on Broadway in October 1958.
+The play debuted on Broadway in October 1958 starring Cyril Ritchard, Cornelia Skinner, Walter Abel, Charles Ruggles, Dolores Hart and George Peppard.

+During previews Variety called it "a likely Broadway smash". and when it debuted called it "entertaining and enjoyable."
 Brooks Atkinson of the New York Times called it "thoroughly delightful".

+The success of the play led to Peppard being offered leading film roles.

 The play was produced in London where it starred and was directed by Nigel Patrick.

 Development

+Film rights were purchased by Bill Perlman and George Seaton for a minimum of $75,000.

-In February 1959 Seaton reportedly wanted Fred Astaire to play the lead alongside Lilli Palmer.
+In February 1959 Seaton reportedly wanted Fred Astaire to play the lead alongside Lilli Palmer (who had made But Not for Me for Seaton).

+Production

+Filming had to shut down for eight months due to a strike by the Screen Actors Guild.
+Seaton and Perlberg made The Counterfeit Traitor in Europe during the break.
+Filming resumed on Pleasure in November in San Francisco.